John Logan (writer)

 John David Logan (born September 24, 1961) is an American playwright, screenwriter, and producer.
-He is known for his work as a screenwriter for films such as Ridley Scott's Gladiator (2000), Gore Verbinski’s Rango (2011), Martin Scorsese's The Aviator (2004) and Hugo (2011), Tim Burton's Sweeney Todd: The Demon Barber of Fleet Street (2007) and Sam Mendes' James Bond films Skyfall (2012), and Spectre (2015).
-He has been nominated for three Academy Awards, and has won a Tony Award and a Golden Globe.
+His film work includes Gladiator (2000), The Last Samurai (2003), Sweeney Todd: The Demon Barber of Fleet Street (2007), The Aviator (2004), Hugo (2011), James Bond films Skyfall (2012) and Spectre (2015), and Michael (2026).
+He has won a Tony Award, a WGA award and has been nominated for three Academy Awards and three British Academy Film Awards.

 Life and career

 Early years and education

-Logan's parents emigrated to the United States from Northern Ireland via Canada.
+Logan's parents immigrated to the United States from Northern Ireland via Canada.
 The youngest of three children, he has an older brother and sister.
 Logan grew up in California and Millburn, New Jersey, where he graduated from Millburn High School in 1979.
 He moved to Chicago to attend Northwestern University, where he graduated in 1983.

 Stage

 Logan was a successful playwright in Chicago for many years before turning to screenwriting.
 His first play, Never the Sinner, tells the story of the infamous Leopold and Loeb case.
 Subsequent plays include Hauptmann, about the Lindbergh baby kidnapping, and Riverview, a musical melodrama set at Chicago's famed amusement park.

 His play Red, about artist Mark Rothko, was produced by the Donmar Warehouse, London, in December 2009, and on Broadway in 2010, where it received six Tony Awards, the most of any play, including best play, best direction of a play for Michael Grandage and best featured actor in a play for Eddie Redmayne.
 Redmayne and Alfred Molina had originated their roles in London and also performed on Broadway, for a limited run ending in late June.

 Two plays by Logan premiered in 2013; Peter and Alice, directed by Michael Grandage and starring Judi Dench and Ben Whishaw opened in London at the Noël Coward Theatre on March 25, 2013, and I'll Eat You Last: A Chat with Sue Mengers, directed by Joe Mantello and starring Bette Midler, opened on Broadway at the Booth Theatre on April 24, 2013.

-A re-written version of Never the Sinner had its world premiere in 2004 at the Space Theatre in Adelaide, Australia, by Independent Theatre.
-The company had previously staged the play twice, in 1992 and 1994, and has also staged several of his other plays.

-Superhero, a new musical by Logan and Tom Kitt, had its world premiere production Off-Broadway at Second Stage Theater, with an official opening night on February 28, 2019.
+Superhero, a musical by Logan and Tom Kitt, had its world premiere production Off-Broadway at Second Stage Theater, with an official opening night on February 28, 2019.

+Swept Away, a musical by Logan, directed by Michael Mayer, and featuring music from The Avett Brothers, tells the story of four men shipwrecked in 1888, each facing questions of existentialism and morality.
+It opened at Peet's Theatre at Berkeley Repertory on January 9, 2022.
+It later moved to Broadway, opening at the Longacre Theatre on November 19, 2024.

-Logan's play Double Feature, about filmmaking and the relationship between director and star, opened at the Hampstead Theatre, London, in February 2024.
+Logan's play Double Feature, about filmmaking and the relationship between director and star, opened at the Hampstead Theatre, London, on February 8, 2024.

+He also wrote the book for the Tony Award winning best musical Moulin Rouge, which opened on Broadway on July 25, 2019, and has been produced around the world.